regen-farmer/open-carbon-calculator/README.md

 <h2>Overview</h2>

 The Open Carbon Calculator is an open source tool for diagnostics of farm scale greenhouse gas emissions.
-The tool is currently in the iniital phases of development.
+The tool is currently in development.

 <h2>Acknowledgments</h2>